Do the Right-est Thing: Plot

 AFC Richmond is preparing for a match against Coventry City F.C., hoping to end their streak of draws.
-The press is also curious if the return of Jamie (Phil Dunster) to the club will cause any friction among the players, with Sam (Toheeb Jimoh) already expressing his disapproval.
+The press is also curious whether the return of Jamie (Phil Dunster) to the club will cause any friction among the players, with Sam (Toheeb Jimoh) already expressing his disapproval.
 Jamie tries to apologize for all his bad behavior with the club, but the club does not accept it.

-While chatting with his father, Sam is informed that the club's sponsorship, Dubai Air, is owned by Cerithium Oil, an oil company responsible for an oil spill in Niger Delta, with his father expressing disappointment.
+While texting his father, Sam is informed that the club's sponsor, Dubai Air, is owned by Cerithium Oil, a company responsible for an oil spill in Niger Delta, with his father expressing disappointment that he is going to appear in a Dubai Air ad.
 Meanwhile, Sassy (Ellie Taylor) brings her daughter Nora (Kiki May) to the office to spend time with Rebecca (Hannah Waddingham), her godmother, while she attends a conference.
 Rebecca tries to entertain her with childish activities, which Nora has outgrown.
-Running into Roy (Brett Goldstein) and her niece, Nora and Phoebe spend time together.
-Roy advices Rebecca that kids want to feel part of their lives, suggesting she could let Nora spend time with her at the office.
+They run into Roy (Brett Goldstein) and his niece Phoebe, and the girls spend time together.
+Roy advises Rebecca that kids want to feel part of the adults' lives, leading her to let Nora spend time with her at the office.

-Seeing the lack of progress in the field, Ted (Jason Sudeikis) decides to use his new persona "Led Tasso", an angry and strict version of himself, to get the club to improve their performance.
+Seeing how the team's hostility to Jamie impedes progress in the field, Ted (Jason Sudeikis) decides to use his persona "Led Tasso", an angry and strict version of himself, to get the club to unite against him instead.
 Sam decides to withdraw from Dubai Air's ad campaign, a decision that Rebecca supports.
-However, the company contacts Rebecca to tell her to fire Sam for his decision.
-After consulting with Nora, she informs the company that she won't do it, which is actually accepted by the company.
+However, when Rebecca contacts the Cerithium CEO, Richard Cole, he tells her to fire Sam for his decision.
+After consulting with Nora, she informs the company that she won't do it, which appears to be accepted by Cole.